 Who are we?

-We are Fox Rodney Search Limited [“FRS”], a legal search business based in London (100 Cannon Street, London EC4N 6EU) with offices in Paris, Dublin, Dubai and Oakland.
+We are Fox Rodney Search Limited [“FRS”], a legal search business based in London (No. 1 Poultry, London, EC2R 8EJ) with offices in Paris, Dublin, Munich and Frankfurt.
 We provide executive search and market intelligence services to clients looking to recruit legal personnel for their businesses.

 What does this Policy cover?

 We at FRS take your personal data seriously.
 This policy:

 - sets out the types of personal data that we collect about you

 - explains how and why we collect and use your personal data

 - explains how long we keep your personal data for